太陽工業コラム

 Since being appointed group leader last year, I have been able to think about things based on the flow of the entire department.
 Until now, I have spent my days immersed in my own research, but I would like to support everyone’s growth by encouraging junior staff to take on challenges, calling on them when they make mistakes, and providing support, just as the general manager once did for me.

 At the same time, since I am in a position to lead research and development, my current goal is to absorb a wide range of knowledge.
-I would like to keep my antennae up for cutting-edge technologies in diverse genres, such as green innovation and aerospace, to gain a broad perspective on the direction in which future research and development will take.
+I would like to keep my eyes open for cutting-edge technologies in diverse genres, such as green innovation and aerospace, to gain a broad perspective on the direction in which future research and development will take.

 • TOP>

-• Leading researcher of a leading membrane company, taking on the challenge of developing unprecedented membrane materials.
+• Researcher of a leading membrane company, taking on the challenge of developing unprecedented membrane materials.